vishwaksen-1/EC39202/README.md

-In this repository I want to write and save the lab experiment codes for **EC39202 -- Embedded Systems Laboratory** course at **IIT Kharagpur** for reference to juniors.
+In this repository we're sharing the lab experiment info/codes/etc for **EC39202 -- Embedded Systems Laboratory** course at **IIT Kharagpur** for reference to juniors.

-I am from the **22 batch**.
+### Made with ❤️ by the batch of 2022-2026/27

+---

-The repository includes the following:
+## The repository includes the following:

 ### Misc
 Miscellaneous codes and notes (for those that actually want to learn 🙂)